Mentor Foundation

 Mentor International (Mentor Foundation) is an international youth development NGO working in the field of substance use disorder prevention.
-It was founded in 1994 by Queen Silvia of Sweden in collaboration with the World Health Organisation.
+It was founded in 1994 by Queen Silvia of Sweden in collaboration with the World Health Organization.
 Current trustees include Yvonne Thunell, current Chairman, Stefan Persson, Chairman of H&M and Bertil Hult, CEO and founder of EF Education First.
 Honorary board members include Queen Noor of Jordan, Henri, Grand Duke of Luxembourg and Talal bin Abdul-Aziz Al Saud and Turki bin Talal bin Abdul Aziz Al Saud of the Saudi Royal Family.

+Programs adminstered by the Mentor Foundation have included an adult-to-youth mentoring program run by Mentor Sweden.